Newsletter of the Proportional Representation Society of Australia

 Mr Peters said that New Zealand's proportional system had made the Parliament much more of a genuine arena for the nation's decisions and much less of a rubber stamp for the Executive.
 Mr Peters concluded his speech by saying that the coalition he helped lead had governed for seven months now and New Zealand hasn't fallen apart yet.

-An audio cassette, and a transcript of proceedings, are available for $3 each, postage included, from PRSA, 18 Anita Street, BEAUMARIS VIC 3193.
+See the PRSA's transcript of proceedings.
 Following the address many questions were put and answered.
 One of the most searching was put by the former Senator for Victoria, Mr Sid Spindler, who asked for background on how the MPs were successfully pressed into legislating for the referendum process that led to the introduction of MMP.

 Mr Peters' New Zealand First party has more democratic credentials to be part of a coalition governing the country it was elected in than the minority party in Australia's Coalition Government does.
 New Zealand First's share of seats is proportional to its vote, and the electoral system that ensured that was decisively carried at a recent referendum of New Zealand voters.